juliosong/blog/_pages/about.md

 permalink: /about/
 ---

 Welcome to my blog!
 I am Julio Song, a final-year PhD student in theoretical linguistics at University of Cambridge.
-My main research area is syntax.
+My main research area is formal syntax.

 I regularly post short nonacademic articles here about languages and linguistics, including fun facts about world languages, introductions of components in my research, language learning notes, and so on.
 I occasionally also post nonlinguistic stuff about my life, such as books I read and movies I watch.
 You are welcome to suggest new topics to me too (check out my [suggestion](../suggestion) page).